spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/3-labels.md

 You can use labels as an alternative reference to an application in the Stream or Batch DSL.
 The syntax is to add the label before the application name.
-Labels must be unique within the entire definition and suffixed with a colon `:`.
+Labels must be unique within the entire definition and are suffixed with a colon `:`.

 For example, when a a stream is made up of multiple apps with the same name, they must be qualified with labels so that they can be uniquely identified: